-San Francisco, Calif.—Common Sense, the nation's leading nonprofit organization whose mission is to help all kids and families thrive in a world of media and technology, today announced that media industry veteran Eric Berger has been hired as CEO of Common Sense Networks, a newly formed, independent, certified B Corporation focused on creating and distributing quality media experiences for kids.
+San Francisco, CA (August 20, 2020)—Common Sense, the nation's leading nonprofit organization whose mission is to help all kids and families thrive in a world of media and technology, today announced that media industry veteran Eric Berger has been hired as CEO of Common Sense Networks, a newly formed, Public Benefit Corporation, focused on creating and distributing quality media experiences for kids.

 Eric brings more than two decades' experience creating, growing, and leading streaming and interactive services for global media organizations.
 Prior to Common Sense Networks, he was the chief digital officer and head of direct to consumer at Sony Pictures Television, where he launched and managed Sony Crackle, an ad-supported streaming network and original programming organization whose credits include the Emmy-nominated Comedians in Cars Getting Coffee, as well as a slate of movies and premium series.
 His portfolio also included the global anime subscription service Funimation and the Sony Pictures Television Game Studio, as well as linear television channels Sony Movie Channel, Cine Sony, and getTV.
 Before Sony, Eric led strategic planning initiatives at Time Warner Inc.